Bug report #17712

 If you want to have a field that contains a fixed value that can't be changed this is something else (the terminology from the programming I used to do was either "Locked" or "Read Only")

-#1 Updated by Patrick Dunford over 2 years ago
+#1 Updated by Patrick Dunford almost 3 years ago

 This is actually a very tricky little problem.